sendgrid/sendgrid-nodejs/README.md

 Email helps you more powerfully prepare your message to be sent.

-NOTE: anything that is available in the Email constructor is available for use in the `sendgrid.send` function.

-To get started create an Email object:
+To get started create an Email object where `params` is a javascript object.
+You can pass in as much or as little to `params` as you want.

 ```javascript
 var sendgrid  = require('sendgrid')(api_user, api_key);